JoeLumbley/Pong/README.md

 `Winner = WinStateEnum.LeftPaddle`: If the left paddle has reached the winning score, it sets the winner to the left paddle.

-`FlashCount = 0`: Resets the frame counter, probably for some end game animation.
+`FlashCount = 0`: Resets the frame counter, for the end game animation.

 `GameState = GameStateEnum.EndScreen`: Changes the game state to the end screen, where the end game events are handled.